hydephp/DocsCI/_pages/community.md

 | Repository:                       | [hydephp/hyde](https://github.com/hydephp/hyde)       | [hydephp/framework](https://github.com/hydephp/framework)                               | [hydephp/hydefront](https://github.com/hydephp/hydefront)                               |  |
 | Package:                          | [hyde/hyde](https://packagist.org/packages/hyde/hyde) | [hyde/framework](https://packagist.org/packages/hyde/framework)                         | [hydefront](https://www.npmjs.com/package/hydefront)                                    |  |
 | Monorepo path:                    | [Root directory](https://github.com/hydephp/develop/) | [packages/framework](https://github.com/hydephp/develop/tree/master/packages/framework) | [packages/hydefront](https://github.com/hydephp/develop/tree/master/packages/hydefront) |  |

+Wondering how these components interact with each other?
+Let's visualize the the flow of generating a static page from a Markdown file.

+When we run `php hyde build`, we do this from the root directory of the project, which is the Hyde package.

+On a low level, running `php hyde` starts the HydeCLI which is the entry point for the entire application.
+From here, all dependencies are loaded and the application is bootstrapped.

+The build command source is located in the Framework package.
+When running the command, the Framework will scan the content source directories in the Hyde project directory.
+The Framework will then compile the Markdown and build HTML based on Blade templates around the content.

+The compiled output is written to the Hyde project's output directory, and is styled using the HydeFront package.